asu-cis-capstone/sogetiskills/README.md

  * Correct AE dashboard spec with only skills (left) and consultants (right)
  * UserId / Password recovery method
  * Add proficiency to consultant skill
- * Add constraint to UserId
 * Add constraint to Password
+* Assign a proficiency level to each skill

 ####Complete
   * Create project structure